No end in sight as Indonesian election stalemate drags onBy Patrick Tibke Jul 19, 2014 12:07PM UTC

 In any case, the tension looks set to escalate as the official results day draws nearer, with both sides accusing one another of using so-called “ghost votes” to buttress their total ballots.
 Accordingly, the National Police have drawn up a range of contingency measures in the capital in anticipation of clashes between rival supporters and possibly outbreaks of rioting in the aftermath of next week’s verdict.

 Whatever the outcome on July 22, it is unlikely that the losing party will concede defeat without putting up a fight.
 Most observers expect the result to be challenged at the Constitutional Court, which would then have until August 22 to verify the results of the KPU’s vote count.
 Such a likelihood does not bode well for Indonesia’s voters, given the court’s less than immaculate record and its recent embroilment in a landmark corruption case, which saw former chief justice Akil Mochtar jailed for life after being found guilty of accepting $5.1 million in bribes in exchange for favourable rulings in previous local elections.

 Further adding to the intrigue at the Constitutional Court is the alleged bias of two incumbent judges, both of whom have previously been members of political parties now part of Prabowo’s “Red and White Coalition”.

-In a contest which is now being described as “the dirtiest election campaign in Indonesian history”, the battle looks set to drag on well into the summer.
-A Jokowi victory is almost a foregone conclusion – yet there remains no clear end in sight.
+In a contest that is now being described as “the dirtiest election campaign in Indonesian history”, the battle looks set to drag on well into the summer.
+A Jokowi victory is almost a foregone conclusion, yet there remains no clear end in sight.